piku235/JungiThemeBundle/Resources/doc/xml-theme-mapping.md

 key | A unique key under which the parameter will be accessed | false type | A type of the element | false

+**NOTE**

+> If you'll not define the **type** attribute for a parameter, the XmlFileLoader will try evaluate the value of this parameter
+> to a php value, so e.g. true will be evaluated as the boolean type and not as string containing the "true".
+You can
+> always cancel this behaviour by defining this attribute with the **string** value.

 And for the **type** attribute you have these available values:

 Type | Description